michellemuskoka/muskokatailwalker.ca/content/portfolio/overnight-boarding.md

 project_images: ["images/projects/project-details-image-one.jpg", "images/projects/project-details-image-two.jpg"]
 ---

-With overnight boarding, we will take care of your dog overnight and for up to 24 hours total.
+With overnight boarding, we will take care of your dog overnight while you are away for short getaways or extended vacations.
 Pickup and dropoff available for an additional $10 for each trip.